jamoran1356/aiproapply/readme.md

 AIProApply is an intelligent platform that automates freelance job searching, proposal generation, and application tracking using advanced AI agents.
 Built with a microservices architecture inspired by SuperiorAgents.

+## 📢 Project Status & Demo Information

+**Please Note:** This README describes the intended final functionality of AIProApply once it is 100% complete.
+The project is currently under active development.

+This demo has been created to fulfill the requirements for the hackathon organized by **KIP Protocol** and its **Superior Agent Residency**.

+To showcase the visual behavior and user interface of the application, you can access a live demo of the administrative panel at [aiproapply.com](https://aiproapply.com).
+You can log in using **any email and password** to explore the dashboard.
+This is intended to demonstrate the front-end and user experience.

 ## 🚀 Features

 - **AI-Powered Job Search**: Automatically search and filter jobs across multiple platforms